dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 This will set the `DOTNET_ROOT` and `PATH` environment variables to point to the locally acquired SDK under the `.dotnet` directory found at the root of the repo for the duration of this terminal session.
 Then, it will launch the Visual Studio instance that is registered for the `.sln` extension, and open the solution you passed as argument to the command-line.

-## Installing dependencies via winget
+## Installing dependencies with winget

-All the tools mentioned above can be installed via the [Windows Package Manager](https://learn.microsoft.com/en-us/windows/package-manager/winget/) or `winget`:
+All the tools mentioned above can be installed with the [Windows Package Manager](https://learn.microsoft.com/en-us/windows/package-manager/winget/) or `winget`:
 ```ps1
 winget install -e --id Kitware.CMake
 winget install -e --id Python.Python.3.11